Blonde Ice: Critical response

-Restoration

-Blonde Ice was originality directed by Jack Bernhard, a British-American director responsible for films such as Decoy (1946), Unknown Island (1948), and The Second Face (1950).
-The film, which in its own time was little regarded as a B Movie, had been considered lost until its reappearance in 2003, when it was restored and re-released to the public by VCI entertainment.

-Blonde Ice was originally created through the production company Film Classics, yet was re-discovered through private collectors and restored by historian Jay Fenton.
-The restored DVD release of Blonde Ice includes an interview with Fenton, who describes his role as a film collector.

-Although it us illegal to privately own a print copy of a film due to potential copyright infringement (and re-selling pirate copies), collectors such as Fenton have restored works despite the law.

 Novel

 Much like the film, most copies of the novel have been lost.
-"Once Too Often" was released in 1938, yet is often referenced as a similar novel published in the same year, "Murder Lady", which was widely released by Chambers in the United Kingdom.
+"Once Too Often" was published in 1938, yet is often referenced as a similar novel published in the same year, "Murder Lady", which was widely released by Chambers in the United Kingdom.
 The title of this work is now shared with that of a novel written by author Dorothy Simpson in 2016.
 The two works have no relation to one another, yet the popularity of Simpson's novel Made locating copies of Chambers’ work more difficult.